What We Can Learn From the Exquisite History and Ornate Aesthetic of Gothic Architecture

 History

 During the Middle Ages, a new style of architecture emerged in Europe.
-Initially referred to as Opus Francigenum, or “French Work,” this architectural genre dominated European tastes—namely, that of the Roman Catholic Church—until the 16th century, when it became known as “Gothic.”
+Initially referred to as Opus Francigenum, or “French Work,” this architectural genre dominated European tastes—namely, that of the Roman Catholic Church—until the Renaissance, when Italian writers created the word we know as “Gothic.”

 The Gothic style evolved from Romanesque architecture, a medieval aesthetic characterized by arches, vaulted ceilings, and small stained glass windows.